Many of us have heard of, and even make use of a pbx phone system for our business communication, but what exactly is PBX and how does it work?

 In the old days, a business number and a switchboard operator (a person) would connect you to the person you wanted to talk to.
-Now, you can bypass the operator and dial the persons business number directly using direct inward dialling (DID), but you can’t bypass the PBX itself.
+Now, you can bypass the operator and dial the person’s business number directly using direct inward dialling (DID), but you can’t bypass the PBX itself.

 With the introduction of Voice over Internet Protocol (VoIP), PBX technology evolved from a complex setup of cables, operators and handsets on premises to cloud-based solutions where the underlying infrastructure is barely visible.

-The on-site IP PBX model is still in use for those organisations that have the facilities (space, power, uninterrupted power supply) and resources to manage it.
+The on-site IP PBX model is still in use for organisations that have the facilities (space, power, uninterrupted power supply) and resources to manage it.

-With this setup, dedicated servers for the PBX are installed on site and they connect to the local area network (LAN).
-The phones, whether physical handsets or softphones on a PC or laptop, also connect to the LAN.
+With this setup, dedicated servers for the PBX are installed on site, They connect to the local area network (LAN).
+The phones, which could be physical handsets or softphones on a PC or laptop, also connect to the LAN.

 Usually, these solutions require a capex investment plus ongoing maintenance fees and periodic upgrade costs.

-Hosted IP PBX solutions are becoming more popular as the PBX hardware doesn’t have to be on premises.
+Hosted IP PBX solutions are becoming more popular as the PBX hardware doesn’t have to be on your premises.
 Instead, you can connect your handsets or softphones to the PBX over the internet or through a network connection that is managed off-site by a service provider.

-In addition, hosted solutions enable enhanced communications, or what we call unified communications: in addition to the functionality that comes with IP telephony, you can add features like presence (you know someone’s status before calling them), conferencing, chat, video, whiteboarding and screen sharing.
+Hosted solutions enable enhanced communications, or what we call unified communications.
+Over and above the functionality that comes with IP telephony, you can add features like presence (you know someone’s status before calling them), conferencing, chat, video, whiteboarding and screen sharing.

-You can opt for a dedicated or shared cloud platform.
+With hosted PBX, you can opt for a dedicated or shared cloud platform.
 Either way, it’s less hassle than the on-site option because you outsource the maintenance to experts.
 Usually, you pay a fixed monthly fee per user plus call fees, so there’s no wasted investment in infrastructure you don’t use.

-With both the on-site and hosted option, softphones can be registered on your PBX network remotely through apps on a laptop or mobile phone without creating a network breach security risk.
+With both the on-site and hosted option, softphones can be registered on your PBX network remotely through apps on a laptop or mobile phone without creating a network-breach security risk.